darkskyapp/translations/README.md

 the `"starting-in"` template.
 (This is handy for languages like Dutch or German where, I hear, that the ordering of words are important.)

-Making use of this library is straightforward: simply call it with an associative array, and it will return your submodule function for you:

-    module.exports = require("../template")(/* INSERT ASSOC.
-ARRAY HERE */);

 Please see `/lib/lang/en.js` for an example of this in action.

 [8]: http://en.wikipedia.org/wiki/Sigil_(computer_programming)